pushpaksinghal/BridgeLabz-Training/README.md

 - Continue practicing C# programming problems
 - Explore object-oriented concepts in C#
 - Learn more about .NET libraries and real-world use cases

+---

+##  🗓️ Day-6 | C# Basic and Control Flow

+**Date:** 22 December 2025

+### 🔹 Topics Covered
+- Control Flow
+  - if ,else if, else , switch case
+  - for , while, do while, for each, brek, continue ,nested loop

+### 🔹 Code Practice & Pushing in Github
+- created base folder **C# contorol flow**
+- Pushed **core C# level 1 and 2 code practice** to GitHub repository

+## 🎯 Learning Outcome
+- Gained experience in control flow
+- more proficient in csharp fucntionality
+- hands on practice in csharp

+## 🚀 Next Steps
+- Continue practicing C# programming concepts
+- Explore String and Arrays concepts in C#
+- Learn more about .NET libraries and real-world projects